-It all has to do with hydrogen ions (abbreviated with the chemical symbol H+).
+Whether a liquid is an acid or a base has to do with hydrogen ions (abbreviated with the chemical symbol H+).
 In water (H2O), a small number of the molecules dissociate (split up).
 Some of the water molecules lose a hydrogen and become hydroxide ions (OH−).
 The "lost" hydrogen ions join up with water molecules to form hydronium ions (H3O+).
 For simplicity, hydronium ions are referred to as hydrogen ions H+.
-In pure water, there are an equal number of…
+In pure water, there are an equal number of hydrogen…

 What is the Engineering Design Process?

 The engineering design process is a series of steps that engineers follow to come up with a solution to a problem.

 Many times the solution to a problem involves designing a product (like a machine or computer code) that meets certain criteria and/or accomplishes a certain task.
 This process is different from the Steps of the Scientific Method, which you may be more familiar with.
 If your project involves making observations and doing…

 The ASCII table contains letters, numbers, control characters, and other symbols.
 Each character is assigned a unique 7-bit code.
 ASCII is an acronym for American Standard Code for Information Interchange.